srmistprojects/SRMIST-Vlab-Client/README.md

 git clone https://github.com/<your-github-username>/SRMIST-VLab-Client
 ```

+⚠️ **Note**:

-For more information on how to fork this repo and contribute to it, refer to the [Contributing](#📥-contributing) guidelines.
+To test the client application with the subjects and experiments data, you will need to have the **server application** cloned as well, for more information on how do it refer to the [Contributing](#📥-contributing) guidelines.

 ### Install All Dependencies